 John Evans left this physical world on December 29th, 2022 after a long and courageous journey with cancer.
 He will be greatly missed in our journaling and expressive writing community.
 His legacy and work will live on through his books and teachings.

-John F. Evans, MAT, MA, Ed.D is a writing clinician and integrative health coach who works with groups, individuals, and health care professionals, teaching them how to use writing for better physical, emotional, and spiritual health.
-Evans has authored five books and has taught journaling and writing for self-development for over thirty years.
+John F. Evans, MAT, MA, Ed.D was a writing clinician and integrative health coach who worked with groups, individuals, and health care professionals, teaching them how to use writing for better physical, emotional, and spiritual health.
+Evans authored five books and taught journaling and writing for self-development for over thirty years.
 With James Pennebaker, Evans co-authored Expressive Writing: Words that Heal (2014).
 His book, Wellness & Writing Connections: Writing for Better Physical, Mental, and Spiritual Health (2010), is a collection of essays from the Wellness & Writing Connections Conference Series (2007 – 2010).
-At Duke Integrative Medicine, Evans has taught Caring for Caregivers, Legacy Writing, Transform Your Health: Write to Heal, Leading Patients in Writing for Health, and Writing as a Tool for Integrative Health Coaches.
-Evans blogs occasionally for Psychology Today in Personal Perspectives and is in private practice at Psychology Associates in Chapel Hill, NC.
+At Duke Integrative Medicine, Evans taught Caring for Caregivers, Legacy Writing, Transform Your Health: Write to Heal, Leading Patients in Writing for Health, and Writing as a Tool for Integrative Health Coaches.
+Evans blogged occasionally for Psychology Today in Personal Perspectives and had a private practice at Psychology Associates in Chapel Hill, NC.

 Evans received a scholar-in-residence and post-doctoral fellowship award in Expository Writing from New York University, a doctorate in post-secondary literature and writing pedagogy studies from North Carolina State University, and an MA in English from Middlebury College.
-He is founder and executive director of Wellness & Writing Connections, LLC and provides individual, group, and institutional life course guidance programs.
+He was founder and executive director of Wellness & Writing Connections, LLC.